 Visiting Vienna soon?
 What a good decision!
 Don’t miss these 7 tips to enjoy the Austrian Capital at its fullest.

 Bernard from Guru Walk shares his top tips for visiting the gorgeous city!
-Plus, if you are planning a visit, make sure you read about the best places to visit in Vienna in this 2-day itinerary guide.
+Plus, if you are planning a visit, make sure you read about the best places to visit in Vienna in this 72 hours in Vienna guide.

 Discover the cultural Heritage of the former Empire